-- Matthijs, Matthias and Mark Blyth (2015) "Introduction: The Future of the Euro and the Politics of Embedded Currency Areas" in The Future of the Euro eds.
-Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press) - Jones, Erik (2015) "The Forgotten Financial Union: How you can have a Euro Crisis without a Euro" in The Future of the Euro eds.
-Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press) - Jabko, Nicolas (2015) "The Elusive Economic Government and the Forgotten Fiscal Union" in The Future of the Euro eds.
-Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press) - Spiegel, Peter (2014) 'How the Euro was Saved,' Financial Times, - Part I May 11, 2014 http://www.ft.com/intl/cms/s/0/f6f4d6b4-ca2e-11e3-ac05-00144feabdc0.html#axzz39tfBzdJm - Part II May 14, 2014 http://www.ft.com/intl/cms/s/0/0ac1306e-d508-11e3-9187-00144feabdc0.html#slide0 - Part III May 15, 2014 http://www.ft.com/intl/cms/s/0/b4e2e140-d9c3-11e3-920f-00144feabdc0.html?siteedition=intl#axzz39tfBzdJm
+Matthijs, Matthias and Mark Blyth (2015) "Introduction: The Future of the Euro and the Politics of Embedded Currency Areas" in The Future of the Euro eds.
+Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press)

+Jones, Erik (2015) "The Forgotten Financial Union: How you can have a Euro Crisis without a Euro" in The Future of the Euro eds.
+Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press)

+Schmidt, Vivien A. (2015) "Forgotten Democratic Legitimacy: 'Governing by the Rules' and 'Ruling by the Numbers' in The Future of the Euro co-edited by Matthias Matthijs and Mark Blyth.
+New York: Oxford University Press